davidgasquez/handbook/Open Data.md

 # Open Data

-> Imagine a decentralized, distributed and permission-less protocol where we could collaborate on datasets the same way we collaborate on Open Source code.
+> People should be able to collaborate on Open Data the same way we collaborate on Open Source code.

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As such, it is an area where individual [[incentives]] collide with collective ones.
 As an organization, [spending time curating and maintaining a dataset for other companies to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.

-- On the other hand, we've seen what [Open Data can do for us](https://twitter.com/patrickc/status/1256987283141492736).
+On the other hand, we've seen what [Open Data can do for us](https://twitter.com/patrickc/status/1256987283141492736).
 Used properly, data is a great tool to educate and [[Coordination | coordinate]] people.
-Data helps, well..., data-driven decision making.
+Data helps, well..., data-driven decision making!

-**We need better protocols and mechanisms to fund and improve the open data ecosystem**.
-The great news is that we now have a lot of web3 organizations [thinking about data](https://docs.indexcoop.com/our-products/data-economy-index-data), [[Incentives]] and [[Governance]].
+**We need better tools, protocols, and, mechanisms to improve the Open Data ecosystem**.

 ## Ideas
 - **Easy**.
 The tools should make creating, curating and sharing open datasets easy.